Thursday, July 7, 2016

 • Chronic eczema, acne, or unexplained rashes.

-Your great-grandparents didn’t have these complaints.
+Your great-grandparents typically didn't have most of these complaints.

 Wheat was one of man’s earliest staples.
 In Genesis 3:19, right after Adam messed up, God told him: “By the sweat of your face will you eat bread..." indicating that Adam and Eve were familiar with fire and baking, (sorry, raw-foodies), as well as planting and harvesting (sorry evolutionists, they were not ‘hunter-gatherers’).